 World equity markets were thrashed in March when they hit “bear territory” on fears the COVID-19 driven lockdowns would push the global economy into a long and deep recession.

-Set for a third straight week of gains, the euro rose to $1.1380, its highest level since March 10 and was on course for a weekly jump of 2.5% and a ninth straight day of gains, its longest series of rises on record since Oct 2004.
+Set for a third straight week of gains, the euro rose to $1.1380, its highest level since March 10 and was on course for a weekly jump of 2.5%.

-The dollar index is on track for its third consecutive week of losses at 96.611, close to its lowest in nearly three months.
+The dollar index made a tepid recovery, rising 0.08% to 96.84, but remained on track for its third consecutive week of losses and close to its lowest in nearly three months.

-German government bond yields hit their highest levels in months, while Italian and other low-rated Southern European borrowing costs dropped further after the ECB’s hefty support effort.
+Long-dated German government bond yields rose six basis points to their highest level since January.
+The bonds were trading at a negative yield just 10 days ago.
+Italian and other low-rated Southern European borrowing costs dropped further after the ECB’s hefty support effort.

-In commodities, U.S. crude gained 1.4% to $37.92 per barrel and Brent added 0.8% to $40.76, with benchmarks on track for a sixth week of gains, thanks to output cuts amid signs of improving fuel demand.
+U.S. crude oil gained 2.4% to $38.32 per barrel and Brent added 3.2% to $41.25, with the benchmarks on track for a sixth week of gains, thanks to output cuts amid signs of improving fuel demand.

 Our Standards: The Thomson Reuters Trust Principles.